How_do_I_enter_an_NSF_check_and_returned_check_fee_

 If you're entering payment adjustments for NSF (non-sufficient funds) check transactions, you can choose to update the NSF check transactions to General Ledger.
 You can update NSF check transactions as a separate update or you can include NSF check ...

-• How do I enter a credit card or electronic check payment?
+• How do I enter a manual check?